-SUMMER IS here and you have a great crop of tomatoes, or you got a cheap deal at the farmers market.
+Summer is here and you have a great crop of tomatoes, or you got a cheap deal at the farmers market.
 Preserve that summer freshness by home canning your beautiful ripe tomatoes.

 You will need to prepare your quart 32oz jars.
-It is recommended to use wide mouth jars.
+It is recommended to use wide-mouth jars.
 Check your jars for any cracks and new lids to make sure the seals are not scratched and uniform.

-Wash jars and lids in hot soapy water, rinse well.
+Wash jars and lids in hot soapy water, and rinse well.
 Place the lids and metal bands in hot water but don’t boil them.
 Place the jars in hot water as they need to be filled while hot.
-Have a large pot of boiled water ready for your hot water preserving.
+Have a large pot of boiled water ready for your hot water preservation.
 For each quart jar, you will need 2 ½ -3 ½ pounds of fresh ripe tomatoes.

 To prepare food for canning you need to wash, clean, pare and cut up food just like if you were intending to use it for cooking and eating without canning.

 You can peel off the skins by either blanching the tomatoes in a hot water bath for 30-60 seconds or until the skins start to crack and immediately put the hot tomatoes into a bowl of very cold water, or you can do the same by putting the tomatoes in an oven.